20 Sights in Tunis, Tunisia (with Map and Images)

 The Cathedral of St. Vincent de Paul is a Roman Catholic church located in Tunis, Tunisia.
 The cathedral is dedicated to Saint Vincent de Paul, patron saint of charity.
 It is the episcopal see of the Archdiocese of Tunis and is situated at Place de l'Indépendence in Ville Nouvelle, a crossroads between Avenue Habib Bourguiba and Avenue de France, opposite the French embassy.

-7. Cirque de Carthage
+7. Carthage National Museum

 8. Antoninus Therms